 - Be aware.
 Look in the mirror and note whether your pelvis is even.
 Notice the length of your legs.
 Are you always rolling an ankle or misstepping?
 This may be an indicator of leg length variance.

 - Get a massage.
 The benefits of skilled bodywork are myriad and too many for this post.
 Just do it.
 Massage, chiropractic, rolfing and even acupuncture can be effective in dealing with psoas imbalance.

 Importantly, this post assumes a lack of injury and/or difference impacting the “ideal” psoas function in the body.
 Clearly, people with disabilities or mobility challenges impacting the psoas will have to find adaptations as appropriate towards their ideal voice-body connection.
-It is not only possible to find these adaptations, there are great speakers and singers, out in the world, doing just that.
-So as with all things voice-related, kindness and courage in equal measure.
+It is not only possible to find these adaptations, but there are also great speakers and singers, out in the world, doing just that.
+So as with all things voice-related, kindness, and courage in equal measure.